lgbouma/gyro-interp/docs/source/examples.rst

 Given the rotation periods, temperatures, and uncertainties for many stars, what are the implied age posteriors?

+In the example below, we will calculate age posteriors using the ``gyro_age_posterior_list`` function.
+We will do this for a number of stars equal to the number of cores on your computer, so that the runtime should be roughly the same as for the single-star example above.

 .. code-block:: python

   import os